Mochxd/Restful-Booker-APIS/README.md

 ## Project Structure

-📦 Restful Booker API
+- 📦 Restful Booker API
-.
-├── 📂 api-tests in Postman
+- ├── 📂 api-tests in Postman
-│   ├── 📜 CreateToken
+- │   ├── 📜 CreateToken
-│   ├── 📜 GetAllBookingID
+- │   ├── 📜 GetAllBookingID
-│   ├── 📜 CreateBooking
+- │   ├── 📜 CreateBooking
-│   ├── 📜 GetDetailsForBookingID
+- │   ├── 📜 GetDetailsForBookingID
-│   ├── 📜 UpdateBooking
+- │   ├── 📜 UpdateBooking
-│   ├── 📜 UpdateBookingPartially
+- │   ├── 📜 UpdateBookingPartially
-│   └── 📜 DeleteBooking
+- │   └── 📜 DeleteBooking
-├── 📂 environments
+- ├── 📂 environments
-│   └── 📜 Bookingenvironment.json
+- │   └── 📜 Bookingenvironment.json
-├── 📂 Tests
+- ├── 📂 Tests
-│   └── 📜 Manual Test Cases
+- │   └── 📜 Manual Test Cases
-├── 📂 reports
+- ├── 📂 reports
-│   ├── 📜 Newman HTMLEXTRA.html
+- │   ├── 📜 Newman HTMLEXTRA.html
-│   └── 📜 Newman HTML.html
+- │   └── 📜 Newman HTML.html

+## Contact

+If you have any questions, suggestions, or issues related to this project, please feel free to contact us.
+We welcome your feedback and contributions.

+- **Email**: Mohamedbadrxd@email.com

+Feel free to open an issue in this repository or reach out to me directly.
+I appreciate your interest and support!